NickEngmann/Jackp0t/README.md

 ### Black Magic Probe Setup
 0. [Download the jackp0t.bin binary](https://github.com/NickEngmann/Jackp0t/releases/download/0.9/jackp0t.bin)
 1. Install [GDB](https://www.gnu.org/software/gdb/download/)
-2. Plug in the Black Magic Probe into your computer
+2. Plug in the Black Magic Probe into your computer via USB.
 3. [Update the firmware on the Black Magic Probe.](https://github.com/blacksphere/blackmagic/wiki/Upgrading-Firmware)

     We ran into a lot if issues with the default firmware on the Black Magic Probe.
 But if you update the firmware using the master branch of the wikia flashing the device was far more consistent.